-Three credits in each of two Goal areas selected from Goals 7, 8, 9 or 10 are required.
+Three credits in one Goal area selected from Goals 7, 8, 9 or 10 are required.
 Many courses from Goals 1-6 also meet Goals 7-10.
 One course may fulfill a maximum of two Goals.
 Credits count only once.

 Goal 8: Global Perspectives

 MnTC Elective Requirements

 Service Learning is included in HSCI 1000 .

 A grade of C or higher in each required course (Career/Occupational and specifically designated MnTC courses) is required.

 Transfer, Articulation Agreements, and Partnerships